Areas of Placement

-Public Interest: Students work in public interest areas to better the lives of people who often have no voice in the legal system, such as victims of domestic violence, abuse or neglect; tenants; people with disabilities or mental illness; the elderly, the homeless, or immigrants.
+Public Interest – Students work in public interest organizations to better the lives of people who often have no voice in the legal system: immigrants seeking protection; victims of domestic violence, abuse or neglect; indigent clients facing eviction or foreclosure; people with disabilities experiencing discrimination, etc.

-Government and Public Service: Students intern in local, state or federal government, or not-for-profit organizations.
+Government and Public Service – Students intern in local, state or federal government, or not-for-profit organizations.
 Placements include the legislature, state or city agencies.
-Students may work in various fields including environmental law, health law, technology and intellectual property law, or labor law.
+Students may work in various fields including environmental law, health law, real property, technology, or labor and employment law.

-Judicial Internships: Students work in a city, county, state or federal court under the supervision of a judge or magistrate and their law clerks.
-Students may observe judicial proceedings, participate in chamber discussions, review files, conduct research and write proposed decisions or bench memoranda.
+Judicial/Courts – Students work in a city, county, state or federal court under the supervision of a judge or magistrate and their law clerks.
+Students observe judicial proceedings, participate in chamber discussions, review files, conduct research and write proposed decisions or bench memoranda.

-U.S. Attorney Internships: This year-long placement works in the office responsible for litigation on behalf of the U.S. government including prosecution of violations of federal criminal law and prosecution and defense in civil actions, suits or proceedings in which the government is concerned.
+U.S. Attorney – Students work with the US Attorney’s Office assisting AUSAs in litigation on behalf of the U.S. government including prosecution of violations of federal criminal law and prosecution and defense in civil actions, suits or proceedings in which the government is concerned.

-Semester in Practice: Second- and third-year students are afforded a unique opportunity to immerse themselves in exceptional judicial, governmental, public interest and select private law offices for an intense semester-long placement experience.
+Semester in Practice – An opportunity to immerse themselves in judicial, governmental, public and select private law offices across the country for an intense full-time semester-long placement experience.